 But our preferred feature is a little outside lounge looking out to the Viñales valley.
 It was a perfect place to hang out and relax sitting in a rocking chair, enjoying the breeze over a cold beer.
 The owners are apparently planning to build a small swimming pool next to the lounge which should be ready for summer 2015.
 Oh, and if you need your shoes fixed, Papito is a shoemaker.

-One thing you’ll have to accept is the relatively loud noise level due to early morning roster crowing competitions and potentially loud neighbors (TV).
+One thing you’ll have to accept is the relatively loud noise level due to early morning rooster crowing competitions and potentially loud neighbors (TV).
 But Cuba is a loud country.
 Travel with ear-plugs.

-Below pictures contain a map and the business card with detailed contact information.
-But anyway:
+The below pictures contain a map and the business card with detailed contact information.

 Phone: +53 1 53 59 14 61

 Enjoy… and say hi to the lovely hosts when you see them…